 With more than 3,300 stores in the United States and Canada and an online store, Goodwill is one of the biggest thrift-store chains.
-(You can also donate your used stuff to Goodwill and get a tax-deductible receipt- read more about all the places that take donations.)
+You can also donate your used stuff to Goodwill and get a tax-deductible receipt.

 If you want to save even MORE money at Goodwill, follow someone these expert tips on saving money at Goodwill!

 If you see that an item hasn’t sold or been discounted after four days, then ask a staff member or manager if they can cut the price an additional 10% or so.
-Sometimes we will discount it even more than the customer is requesting, and we are happy to help!
+Sometimes, we will discount it even more than the customer requests, and we are happy to help!
 It will never hurt to ask.

 Ask for a Better Price

-We do not have professional appraisers for our items by any means.
-Often, we resort to good searches or our own intuitions when we price new items.
-If you feel an item is overpriced for what we have it listed for (and we aim for 90%+ off the retail prices), ask us about it.
-We will be more than happy to look into it and cut you an even better deal than you were anticipating.
+Wondering if you can negotiate at Goodwill?
+They do not have professional appraisers for our items by any means.
+Often, they resort to good searches or our own intuitions when they price new items.
+If you feel an item is overpriced for what they have it listed for (and they aim for 90%+ off the retail prices), ask them about it.
+They will be more than happy to look into it and cut you an even better deal than you were anticipating.